BuckeyeSoftware/rex/doc/STYLE.md

     disabled in Rex.
 With exceptions disabled, the standard library's handling of errors result in a call to `std::terminate` which terminates the application.
-This behavior is not desired as errors cannot be handled and unexpected termination is not very stable.
+This behavior is not desired as errors cannot be handled and unexpected termination is not tolerated.
   * All standard library functionaliy that makes use of heap allocation does so through the use of the global system allocator.
 The added constraints of how Rex handles memory management makes this incompatible.